Karthikeya-Akhandam/Dashpod-Automation/README.md

 ## Contributing

-Feel free to fork the repository, submit issues, or create pull requests if you have suggestions or improvements!
+Feel free to fork the repository, submit issues, or create pull requests if you have suggestions or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.